 Connecting With CancerCare

 In addition to our in-person services, CancerCare has served clients across the country over the telephone and online for many years.
-These methods of connecting with people affected by cancer have proved especially important during the pandemic, and we will continue to serve you how and when you need it most.
+These methods of connecting with people allow for flexibility in serving you how and when you need it most.
 Please call our toll-free Hopeline at 800-813-HOPE (4673) to learn more about the ways we can offer support.

 Edited by Stewart B. Fleishman, MD, and Lauren Chatalian, MSW, LMSW